 - elastic cord, string or ribbon

-- (optional) various craft supplies for decoration, such as feathers, sequins, glitter glue, paint pens, beads and buttons
+- (optional) assorted craft supplies for decoration, such as feathers, sequins, glitter glue, paint pens, beads and buttons

 - (optional) hole punch, to make side holes in the felt for elastic cord, string or ribbons